Deadly protests land a blow to Indian resources magnate Agarwal's ambitions

 Norway's Council on Ethics, which makes recommendations to the pension fund, said it did a "particularly thorough assessment here" of Vedanta Resources in 2016 and found grounds to stay away from it.
 Edinburgh-based investment fund Martin Currie has also sold off its Vedanta shares on ethical grounds.

-In Thootukudi, Vedanta’s copper plant has been shut for more than 50 days and will remain closed until at least June 6 because the local pollution regulator has said the facility is not complying with environmental rules.
+In Thoothukudi, Vedanta’s copper plant has been shut for more than 50 days and will remain closed until at least June 6 because the local pollution regulator has said the facility is not complying with environmental rules.

 Several cases have been filed against the plant since it started in 1996, and India’s top court in 2013 fined it about $18 million for breaking environmental laws.